Winter is just around the corner!

-What You Will Learn in this Homeowners Intensive:
+What You Will Learn in this Homeowner’s Series:

-Treating the cause not the symptom, what issues to look out for in owning or purchasing an older home.
+Treating the cause not the symptom, what issues to look out for in owning or purchasing an older house.
 Structure, water management, roofing, flashing, paint issues etc.

 Materials used to build your house are no longer available… where to source, what species of wood is the right replacement if necessary.
 How to prep replacement wood to survive for years to come.

 Wood Rot… how to restore and repair.
-What products to use… when to replace, repair or how to use a high tech epoxy.
+What products to use… when to replace, repair!
+Or can you use a high tech epoxy?

 Who Is This Course For:

 For those who want to become very well informed with the structure, design and health of their older home.
 These Ten modules are the most asked question from owners of older homes across Canada.

 Sunday, November 28, 2021 at 12:00 – 3:00 pm +

 Please log-in 10 minutes early, there will be a 10 minute break between the first and second session with a 15-minute + Q&A at the end.

 This is a live and interactive multi media Zoom presentation.
 We will provide credentials and log-in information as well as step-by-step instruction for the first time user.
 See instructional video below.